 A visit to Athens with children will certainly be enjoyable for all the family, with entertaining activities and interesting experiences.
 Depending on the season and the kids' preferences, a day at the beach or in the park is ideal.
 Museums with exhibits specifically for children, amusement parks, animals, are also high on the list of youngsters favourites.
-I have created this comprehensive list of the top activities to see and do in Athens Greece.
+I have created this list of our tried and tested top activities to see and do in Athens Greece.
+This list is not complete and I will be constantly updating this post.
 I hope you find it useful and interesting!

 Athens with children is great!
-I am very passionate about Athens.
-It is such a historic place and there is lots to do for families.
+I am very passionate about my adopted home town Athens.
+It is such a historic place and there are lots of things to do for families.
 With perfect weather, good family hotels and easy to visit activities for children, Athens is a great destination for family vacation or city break.
 In summer, Athens can easily be combined with the beaches along the Athens Coast or the islands nearby.
-In winter time, Athens is an ideal destination for a weekend escape.
-So take the kids, put on some comfortable shoes and explore one of the oldest cities in the world.
+In the winter time, Athens is an ideal destination for a weekend escape.
+This list is not complete and will be constantly updated.
+I have only mentioned the Athens museums that offer something extra for families and children besides their regular collection.
+So take the kids, put on some comfortable shoes and join me in exploring one of the oldest cities in the world!

 Climb up the Acropolis